Last updated on December 19, 2025

 #1.
 Chaos Warp

-Chaos Warp is the best red removal spell.
-It’s incredibly efficient, hits just about every threat out there, and almost always replaces it with something far less deadly or important to a combo.
+As one of the best (and most chaotic) Polymorph effects in Magic, Chaos Warp is the best red removal spell; the trick here is allowing red decks to remove enchantments and indestructible permanents, which they otherwise have a really hard time with.
+It’s incredibly efficient, hits just about every threat out there, and almost always replaces it with something far less deadly or important.
+Except when it doesn't, but that's the fun of the card.

 Best Red Removal Payoffs and Synergies